-There are few good reasons to wake before sunrise.
-Floating in a helium powered hot air balloon as the orange tinted Mexican sun rises over Lake Tequesquitengo is one.
+There are a few good reasons to wake before sunrise.
+Floating in a helium-powered hot air balloon as the orange-tinted Mexican sun rises over Lake Tequesquitengo is one.

 The floating sensation is unlike any other aerial adventure experience because safely navigating the skies means avoiding the wind.
 I felt virtually no wind, hardly even a breeze.

 Instead of an adrenaline rush, floating in a wicker basket has a calming experience akin to the feeling of Enya.

 Suddenly the wind ceased.
 The air seemed motionless around us.
 We were off, going at the speed of the air-current in which we now lived and moved.
 Indeed, for us there was no more wind; and this is the first great fact of spherical ballooning.
 Infinitely gentle is this unfelt motion forward and upward.
 The illusion is complete: it seems not to be the balloon that moves, but the earth that sinks down and away… — Alberto Santos-Dumont, My Air-Ships, 1904.

 I won't eat, drink or sleep ballooning anytime soon.
 I'm not a balloonatic.